How to do clonidine suppression test

 Before undergoing a clonidine suppression test, it is important to follow certain preparations to ensure accurate results and reduce any risks associated with the procedure.

-See also Clonidine and pheochromocytoma
+See also Clonidine hcl and ativan

 Instructions: